richi3f-zz/pokemon-trading-spreadsheet/README.md

 ## Changelog

-* `2017.2.3.0` Game marks (e.g., Blue Pentagon, Black Clover, etc.) are now supported.
+* `2017.2.3.0` Game marks (e.g., Blue Pentagon, Black Clover, Pokémon Go, and Virtual Console) are now supported.
 Feel free to update your spreadsheet accordingly.
 * `2017.1.27.0` EVs (if available) are now displayed below IVs.
 I have also added Previous/Next buttons when a Pokémon's additional is displayed.
 Arrow and `HJKL` keys may also be used for navigation.
 The "Notes" field may also hold links in the following format: `[link text](http://github.com)`.
 Reddit usernames and subs are also automatically detected and converted into links.
 * `2017.1.20.0` Made compatible with [Armienn's project](https://armienn.github.io/pokemon/?1P9wMb9e0YbhcOua9RQeRCJjllf_L77uV-7i4Q0Yor0o).
 Added an Egg Group filter and the possibility of renaming some columns.
 Also, tabs for valuable Pokémon may now store Moves and Egg Moves.
 * `2017.1.15.0` Added [Legend](https://twitter.com/SciresM/status/799324958770032641)/[Sub-Legend](https://twitter.com/SciresM/status/799322666079551488) filter, Reddit table, and support for Hypertrained stats.
 Other undocumented changes I'm probably forgetting about right now were rolled in too.